-High humidity, pollen and poorly maintained air-conditioning units are causing more allergic reactions, like sneezing and coughing, during the summer, according to doctors.
+High humidity, pollen and poorly maintained air-conditioning units are causing more allergic reactions, such as sneezing and coughing, during the summer, according to doctors.

-A potent cocktail of contributing factors have created a miserable few weeks for some, as more time is spent indoors as the summer heats up.
+A potent cocktail of contributing factors has created a miserable period for some, as more time is spent indoors during the summer.

-That has left those with allergic reactions feeling the effects of pollen, poorly maintained AC units and dust mites embedded in carpets and bedding, causing runny noses, itchy eyes and even breathing difficulties.
+Pollen, poorly maintained AC units and dust mites embedded in carpets and bedding can cause runny noses, itchy eyes and even breathing difficulties.

 “Grass pollen is the primary trigger of pollen allergies during the summer months, and in humid climates like the UAE, the grass pollen season can last up to several months,” said Dr Pragati Agrawal, a specialist pulmonologist at NMC Royal Hospital, Khalifa City, Abu Dhabi.